Kanban-Zai/kanban-zai-version-1.0/core.md

 what the card asked for.
 It should be obvious, but may not be, that work done on a card must be at least a subset of what was asked for that was sensible to achieve within the constraints encountered during the execution of that card.

-### INDIVIDUALISIM

-A team is made up of individuals.
-They all bring their own uniqueness to the team.
-Each person should be treated as an individual.
-In light of this everyone on the team must have a voice and a vote at the table.
-If they choose not to use their voice or vote then their vote should default to the harmony setting.

-Votes cannot not be proxied.

-### VIGILANCE

-Sometimes covens form.

-A coven is a group of people within the team that share a commonality.
-This commonality is good and can lead to a better consensus.

-When it becomes a clique it is the worst type of bad for a team and will destroy it.

-The difference between a coven and a clique is that a coven is INCLUSIVE and anyone can join a clique is EXCLUSIVE only some certain people are accepted in.

-All team members must maintain constant vigilance against cliques forming and must call them out, in addition to it being an auditable event.

 ### MUSTER